jdpintoGA/project-1/README.md

 Creation of X and O in CSS
 The following code snippet contains the created marks when;
-The hovered position is invalid, represented by a Forbidden cursor.
+the hovered position is invalid, represented by a Forbidden cursor.
 When valid, the current player will see his mark faded in the cell currently in hover, once clicked the mark gains a bolder visual.

 ```